 Industrial royalties (Income Code 10).
-This category of income includes royalties for the use of, or for the privilege of using, patents, trademarks, secret processes and formulas, goodwill, franchises, "know-how," and similar rights.
+This category of income includes royalties for the use of, or the right to use, patents, trademarks, secret processes and formulas, goodwill, franchises, "know-how," and similar rights.
 It also may include rents for the use or lease of personal property.
 Under certain tax treaties, different rates may apply to royalties for information concerning industrial, commercial, and scientific know-how.

 Motion picture or television copyright royalties (Income Code 11).
-This category refers to rentals paid for the use of motion picture and television copyrights.
+This category refers to royalties paid for the use of motion picture and television copyrights.